docker/docs/content/guides/docker-concepts/building-images/writing-a-dockerfile.md

 > more secure.
 >
 > Keep reading to learn more about how to make the image maximize the
-> build cache, run as a non-root user, and even use multi-stage builds.
+> build cache, run as a non-root user, and multi-stage builds.
 { .important }